 Canon 640, 645, 660 series & other ink cartridges - How to refill

-Save a fortune by refilling your empty Canon ink cartridges.
+You can save over 90% by refilling your Canon cartridges.
 It's easy, convenient and eco friendly as a bonus.
 All you need is a refill kit from InkBank and few minutes of your time.
-This page explains the refilling process...
+This page explains what's involved...

 Most late model Canon ink cartridges (with printhead) refill the same way and the process described here can be used with any cartridge of this type including black PG-37, PG-40, PG-50, PG-510, PG-512, PG-640, PG-640XL, PG-645, PG-645XL, PG-660, PG-660XL and colour CL-38, CL-41, CL-51, CL-511, CL-513, CL-641, CL-641XL, CL-646, CL-646XL, CL-661, CL-661XL (or whatever the numbers are in your country/region).

-1) Remove Canon cartridge from printer and peel the top label off.
-This should expose one or several miniature hole(s) in the top casing.
-There are three holes in the colour cartridges and one in the black.
-The holes are connected to a separate ink reservoir in the cartridge and serve as air vents.
-This is a pic of a CL-641 colour cartridge after removing the top label.
+1) Remove Canon cartridge from printer and peel the label off.
+This should expose one to three miniature hole(s) in the top casing.
+There is one hole in the black and three in the colour cartridge.
+Each hole is connected to a separate colour ink reservoir inside and it's there to let air in.
+Same holes can also be used to inject ink.

-2) The air holes are too small to fit a filling needle through, so have to be enlarged first.
-A few turns (clockwise) using a hand drilling tool (like this)...and you have a neat fill hole.
+2) The air holes are way too small to fit a filling needle through, so have to be enlarged first.
+Few clockwise turns using a hand drilling tool (like this)..and you have a neat ink fill hole

 Black Colour